jefdaj/cryptoisland/src/posts/2024/10/11/what-could-blockchain-voting-look-like/index.md

 # Vibe check

-So that's the general workflow from an imagined average voter's perspective.
+So that's the general workflow from an imaginary average voter's perspective.
 What's your reaction?

 Personally, I would be annoyed with the gamification.
 But on reflection I would appreciate that incentives are necessary to get people to confirm that every aspect of the election is above board.
 There's still the choice not to vote, or to vote but not to bother with the NFTs, same as before.
 So it seems reasonable.

 More importantly, I think that skeptical--even conspiratorially minded--voters, with no unusual math skills, could be convinced that their votes were counted honestly using a cryptographic system like this.
 It acknowledges that their fears are reasonable, then definitively puts them to rest.
 That's a huge improvement over the status quo!

 (Remember, you're reading this in the future but it was posted 3 weeks before the 2024 US presidential election.
 It was a scary time!
-Almost everyone would have chosen to up with some extra bullshit in order to raise the odds of a peaceful transfer of power.)
+Almost everyone would have chosen to put up with extra bullshit in order to raise the odds of a peaceful transfer of power.)

 # Time to build